 Geographical location of Yadgir is 16°20′ to 17°45′ North latitude and 76°4′ to 77°42′ East Longitude.
 The region is generally hot and temperature of this region is approximately 450 C (max) and 220C (min).

 Yadgir has been blessed by the incessant flowing of two main rivers, “Krishna’ and ‘Bhima’.
 In addition to these two, a few tributaries flow in this region.
 Jowar and Paddy are the major crops grown in this district.
-Major commercial crops grown are cotton and
+Major commercial crops grown is cotton.
+District has a net-sown area of 75.11 percent of the total geographical area, which is 516088 Hector.

 Socio-Economic and Cultural Characteristics

 It is predominantly an agricultural district divided into two agro climatic zones namely eastern transition and north eastern dry zone.
 The zones indicate the predominance of rain dependent dry land agricultural area.
 The normal rainfall of the district is 636 mms.
 The climate of Yadgir District is generally dry and healthy.
-The net sown area in the district is 72.1 per cent of the total cultivable land area, which is 3239.1 square kilometers.
+The net sown area in the district is 75.11 per cent of the total geographical area, which is 516088 Hector.

 The major crops grown in the district are jowar, red gram, sunflower and groundnut.
 In terms of productivity the yields of principal crops is lesser than the state average.
 The variation in rainfall and endemic pest attack has affected productivity of tur (red gram).
 The production and productivity of jowar has been improving because of better use of fertilizer and plant protection measures.
 In case of oil seeds the area and production has been decreased.